scalacenter/platform/sbt-platform/docs/ci-integration.md

 Drone provides a way with [matrix builds](http://readme.drone.io/0.5/usage/matrix/).

-However, this features doesn't give you a lot of value if you're using sbt.
+However, this feature doesn't provide you much value if you're using sbt.
 Prepend `+` to `compile` or `test` and run the task.
-Sbt will the prepended tasks for all the Scala versions defined in the sbt setting `crossScalaVersions`.
+Sbt will execute the prepended tasks for all the Scala versions defined in the sbt setting `crossScalaVersions`.

 By default, the `sbt-platform` plugin ensures this value contains the latest two Scala versions.